This is a prerelease version.

 jarName: my-data-pipeline.jar

-For further information about accessing resources on different cloud providers, see Authorization Methods to Access Cloud Provider Resources.
+For more information about accessing resources on different cloud providers, see Authorization methods to access cloud storage.